gael-close/template-paper/README.md

 ## Advanced options

-A couple of optional config files are created in the project root folder.
+A few optional git config files are available in the `optional/` folder.
-To enable them remove the `optional` prefix (such that they become proper `.gitignore` and `.gitattributes` files).
+To enable them move them in the root folder.

 ## References